duhoduc/ardrone_controller/README.md

 ## Notes
 * If the firmware for the drone comes up a 0.0.0 on launch of ardrone_autonomy, you have to restart the drone and often the computer
 * If the drone is in emergency mode (red LEDs on), you can reset using `rostopic pub /ardrone/reset std_msgs/Empty`
+* To run the python files (steps 5 and 6), the files need to be executable.
+Use chmod +x on each of the .py files.